MrQR-me/docs/profile.md

 ## Pro User Account
 {: .text-purple-000 }

-Your Pro User Account will allow you access to the **MrQR**{: .text-purple-000 } Platform and enable you to request access to, and complete any **MrQR**{: .text-purple-000 } Site Forms used on any site being managed using the **MrQR**{: .text-purple-000 } platform, once the site owner as approved your access, You also have access to a fully functional personal site.
+Your Pro User Account will allow you access to the **MrQR**{: .text-purple-000 } Platform and enable you to request access to, and complete any **MrQR**{: .text-purple-000 } Site Forms used on any site being managed using the **MrQR**{: .text-purple-000 } platform, once the site owner as approved your access.

 You can Store and Share: